 Arguably, the biggest concern for media industries today relates to financial sustainability.
 When The Independent stopped selling physical copies, many wondered how it would pay the bills.
-Its British compatriot, The Guardian, draws millions of readers to its website each day but makes struggles to bring in the fruit of its labour as it insists on keeping its content free.
+Its publishing compatriot, The Guardian, draws millions of readers to its website each day struggles to bring in the fruit of its labour as it insists on keeping its content free.

 “The challenge is that we tend to use past perspectives to judge a new market.
 You can't judge it in the same way that you judged the old one” argues Balbontin.
 “In the physical world of books, for example, it was really simple.
 If you owned the shelf space in the finite number of book shelves in the world, you won the game.
 In the world of eBooks, you can't because there are an infinite number of screens you can deploy to.
 Therefore, having that kind of control over a shelf doesn't give you any power, when in the past it did.
 That's why profitability is a challenge in the new world because people tend to judge us with the old lens.”